 Article IX: Meetings

-Section II: Attendance Policy for Council Members of ASRMC
+Attendance Policy for Senate Members of ASRMC

-- C: An unexcused absence can be removed from the record and be recorded as excused by providing a written petition to the Senate within seven calendar days of the absence.
+- C: An unexcused absence can be removed from the record and be recorded as excused by providing a written petition to the ASRMC Senate within seven calendar days of the absence.
 During the next meeting of the Senate, the petition will be considered and submitted to a vote of the council.
 A majority vote of the Senate can overturn an unexcused absence and the absence will be considered excused in the permanent record.

 Article X: Financial Procedures

 Each chartered club on campus will be allowed access to a pool of funds reserved each term to support club activities.
 The Senate will establish a set amount of money to be made available each term at the initial budget meeting of the Senate.
 Any club wishing to make use of this money must present to the Senate a formal proposal for funding.
-Upon receipt, the Senate will consider the request and act in on of the following manners:
+Upon receipt, the Senate will consider the request and act in one of the following manners:

-- A: Fund the proposal presented.
+- A: Fund the proposal as presented

-- B: Fund a portion of the proposal.
+- B: Fund a portion of the proposal

-- C: Request additional information and defer action.
+- C: Request additional information and defer action

-- D: Reject the proposal.
+- D: Reject the proposal

 All funds allocated by ASRMC must be spent before the end of ASRMC's fiscal year.
 Any funds allotted, but not spent by this deadline, are returned to the ASRMC general budget.
 ASRMC may vote to extend this deadline in special cases for a period not exceeding six months from the end of the fiscal year.